igvteam/igv-webapp/README.md

 * genomes - url to a file containing a list of genome configuration objects.
 This list populates the Genomes pulldown menu.
-See the [igv.js wiki](https://github.com/igvteam/igv.js/wiki/Reference-Genome-2.0) for a description of genome the genome configuration object.
+See the [igv.js wiki](https://github.com/igvteam/igv.js/wiki/Reference-Genome-2.0) for a description of the genome configuration object.
 For an example see the [defult genome list](https://s3.amazonaws.com/igv.org.genomes/genomes.json).